1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can a man get Candida?

 Yes.
-Men can develop yeast infections on the skin, genitals, or in the mouth.
+Men are capable of developing yeast infection on the skin, the genitals or in the mouth.

 Is Candida a sexually transmitted disease?

-No. Candida overgrowth is not an STD, though it can cause itching and discomfort in the genital area.
+No. Candida overgrowth is not an STD yet it may result in itching and discomfort of the genital area.

 What does Candida mean?

-What foods are on a Candida diet list?
+Which foods are included in a Candida diet list?

 How long does treatment take?